This copycat of Chili’s Chicken Enchilada Soup tastes just like the restaurant’s version. It’s a new favorite dinner meal!

 - Cornstarch: In a separate bowl mix 1 tablespoon cornstarch with 1 tablespoon of water, then pour into soup.

-How to store leftover enchilada soup: Store leftover soup in an airtight container in the fridge for 3-4 days.
+STORE leftover soup in an airtight container in the fridge for 3-4 days.
 Reheat on the stove top or in the microwave.

-Can I freeze enchilada soup?
-Yes you can!
-Follow the recipe except for adding the cheese.
+FREEZE: Follow the recipe except for adding the cheese.
 Allow the soup to cool, and store in an airtight freezer safe container for up to 6 months.
 Thaw overnight in the fridge.
 Reheat over medium-low heat.
 A double broiler works great as does a crockpot or a large non stick skillet.
 Once heated, add the cheese mix to combine, and enjoy!